Cephei/Apistry/README.md

 Document your DTOs and ApiControllers using a fluent, composable API.
 Based upon this metadata, Apistry will generate documentation - creating: resource, method, parameter, property documentation and request/response examples.

-Apistry will even auto-generates documention for all un-documented DTOs and ApiControllers using intelligent reflection techniques and leveraging AutoFixture and ObjectHydrator to create meaningful example data.
+Apistry will even auto-generate documention for all un-documented DTOs and ApiControllers using reflection - leveraging AutoFixture and ObjectHydrator to create meaningful example data.
 You can then use this finalized documentation to bind as an MVC model and render it out however you like.

 Example
 =======